eaasi/user-handbook/source/resources/glossary.rst

       starting point for configuration and can thus be highly contextual to a workflow: e.g., an imported disk image taken of a collection donor’s personal computer; a Windows 95 environment created from scratch using the Emulation Project menu; an Ubuntu environment synced from the `EaaSI Open Source Sandbox <https://eaasi-sandbox.softwarepreservationnetwork.org/eaasi/#/portal/welcome>`_.
-      Base environments will take up the most storage space in an instance, since they require full disk images.
+      Base environments will generally take up the most storage space in an instance.

-  Computer Image
-      An Image is a very specific type of :term:`resource` that can be used in advanced Emulation Project workflows to import or recreate machines from outside of the EaaSI platform.
-They are a disk image that contains a bootable and fully installed operating system, combined with an EaaSI :term:`hardware configuration` template, they can be saved as an :term:`environment`.
-Images are generally useful *only* in two scenarios: 1) the user has an existing VM from another emulation or virtualization platform (e.g. VirtualBox, VMWare, or similar) that they would like to run as an EaaSI Environment, or 2) the user has created a disk image of a hard drive from a unique physical machine and that they would like to use as the basis for an EaaSI Environment rather than extracting out individual files and objects (e.g. using for assessment and access to a donated machine, as seen with the efforts with `Salman Rushdie's personal Macintosh Performa <https://www.newyorker.com/tech/annals-of-technology/digital-life-salman-rushdie>`_ at the Emory University archives).
-Also may be referred to just as an "Image."

   Configuration User
       Configuration users have the lowest set of permissions in EaaSI.
-They are able to configure or edit metadata for existing :term:`resources<resource>` and run environments, but can not interact directly with the EaaSI Network (saving or publishing Environments) or access administrative features in the Manage Node menu.
+They are able to configure or edit metadata for existing :term:`resources<resource>` and run environments, but can not interact directly with a network (saving or publishing Environments) or access administrative features in the Manage Node menu.

   Content
       Content are items from a digital collection; that is, digital information or works from institutional collections intended